 “Bela Lugosi’s dead, undead, undead…” intoned Peter Murphy on the single that released a new genre – not to mention a fair scattering of bats – into the world.

-Like the vampiric film star Bauhaus (pictured at right) eulogized, Goth has never gone quietly into the ground, finding virgin blood to drink wherever the young, pale, alienated and over-imaginative flock together.
+Like the vampiric film star Bauhaus (pictured below right) eulogized, Goth has never gone quietly into the ground, finding virgin blood to drink wherever the young, pale, alienated and over-imaginative flock together.

 Whether dressed in black leather, horror movie-chic, or the pancake makeup and crucifixes of the old school, the iconography and sound of Goth continue to spark the imagination of new generations.